 Then in 2006, a friend told me about Byron Katie teaching that when you believe a stressful thought, you suffer.
 Katie was teaching a way to inquire into those thoughts.
 Her method of inquiry was said to diminish and even eliminate stressful beliefs.
 My friend’s remarks were like a knocking on a door I had never opened.
 I opened it.
 Could this be the teaching I had sought for so many decades?
 I read Loving What Is (and all of Katie’s books), went to her workshops, watched her videos, practiced The Work on my own, and in 2009 attended the Nine-Day School for the Work.

 My long quest to discover how to wake myself up came to an end in 2009; a new path opened before me.
 I am no longer at the mercy of stressful anger, anguish, sadness, depression, fear, and judgments, because my daily practice has taught me a deep truth: NO STRESSFUL THOUGHT CAN SURVIVE A GENTLE INQUIRY.
 My life now is peaceful, loving, open, sharing, kind.
 Of course I still experience stressful thoughts, but I now have a practice — Katie’s four questions and the turnarounds — which answer the question I posed in 1956: “How do I wake myself up?”

-Presently as a New York Certified Facilitator of The Work of Byron Katie, whether on the international Helpline, in workshops, or in private one-on-one sessions (in person or on Skype), I help people avoid the half century struggle and pain that I experienced.
+Presently as a New York Certified Facilitator of The Work of Byron Katie, whether on the international Helpline, in workshops, or in private one-on-one sessions (in person or on Zoom), I help people avoid the half century struggle and pain that I experienced.
 Now I can help you love your life.
 My passion is to share this simple but profound teaching.